-In the repeat assay, all animals challenged with LCM virus died within ten days of being challenged, indicating that they were not protected by antibody to LCMV produced in response to the original test article material.
-The LCM virus control animals from the same source and shipment as the test group exhibited a rate of mortality, after challenge, which confirmed the absence of the virus in the test material.
+One of the three test article injected animals challenged with LCM virus was found dead at 48 hours post injection.
+The cause of death of this animal may have resulted from trauma associated with intracranial injection.
+The remaining two animals challenged with LCM virus died within ten days of being challenged, indicating that they were not protected by antibody to LCMV produced in response to the original test article material.
+One of the three LCM virus control animals was found dead at 24 hours post challenge.
+The cause of death of this animal most likely resulted from trauma associated with intracranial injection.
+The remaining two LCM virus control animals from the same source and shipment as the test group exhibited a rate of mortality, after challenge, which confirmed virulence of the challenge virus.
+(See Evaluation of Test Results/Criteria for a Valid Test.)